pangeacyber/secure-chatgpt/README.md

 ## Pre Reqs Check
 In order to run this application you are going to need:
  - Node
  - OpenAI
  - Pangea Account

 ## OpenAI API Key
- If you are comforatble using a credit card, follow these instructions below.
+ If you are comfortable using a credit card, follow these instructions below.

  1. Create an account to sign in to [OpenAI](https://openai.com)
 <img src="./assets/open_ai_login.png" width="600" >